 2. Where will you get the information from?
 (Resources such as people, books, journals, magazines, newspapers, institutions, internet)

 3. Who will collect the information?
 (Individuals/pairs/groups)

 4. How will you consolidate the information?
 (Sharing in groups and recording using appropriate formats)

 5. What analysis can be made based on the data?

-6. How to write the report ( the structure of the report: name of the project, purpose, scope and relevance of the project, tools developed, mode of collection of data, consolidation and analysis, findings with supportive evidences such as photographs)
+6. How to write the report ( the structure of the report: name of the project, purpose, scope, and relevance of the project, tools developed, mode of collection of data, consolidation, and analysis, findings with supporting evidence such as photographs)

 7. How will you present the findings before others?
 (Presenting the report- each member can present one part of the report)

 TO THE TEACHER